vancecmt/Power-BI/README.md

 - Data storytelling and effective data visualization.

+### NOTE:
-NOTE: Some visualizations (PDFs) do not reflect the work (e.g. Bins & List) as most of the work was done in Power Query Editor.
+Some visualizations (PDFs) do not reflect the work as most of the work was done in Power Query Editor (e.g. Bins & List).